lhermann/yim-team/README.md

 More info: https://docs.python.org/3.6/library/venv.html

-B) Install apps
+Install apps
 ===============
 `pip install -r requirements.txt`

-C) Create config file
+Create config file
 =====================
 Copy `config.example.ini` as `config.ini` and adjust the database values

-D) Migration
+Migration
 ============
-`cd` into the base dir (git) and run `python3 manage.py migrate` in order to update your database
+`cd` into the base dir (git) and run `npm run migrate` in order to update your database

-E) Start the dev server
+Start the dev server
 =======================
-Run `python3 manage.py runserver`
+Run `npm run dev`

 Log in as: